Has a teacher or health professional suggested a psychological assessment?

 The assessment is completed over several sessions.
 Timelines for completion vary a lot and often depends on how many types of assessment we need.
 Questionnaires are all completed online in your own time.
 Below are the main types of assessments we complete at Brave HQ.
 If you are not sure if we can help you, please contact us for more information.

-“Why do I seem to have more difficulty with emotional regulation, organisation, distraction, and energy levels compared to other people?”
+“Why do I seem to have clear differences with emotional regulation, organisation, distraction, and energy levels compared to other people?”

-We explore three main areas: Inattention (difficulty sustaining attention, distractibility, forgetfulness), Impulsivity (interrupting others, acting without thinking), and Hyperactivity (restlessness, overly active, fidgety).
+We explore three main areas relating to ADHD: Inattention (difficulty directing attention in line with your goals, distractibility, forgetfulness), Impulsivity (interrupting others, acting without thinking), and Hyperactivity (restlessness, over and under activity of body and mind).
 Assessment involves 2-5 sessions for the diagnostic interview, and a questionnaire to capture your perspective of your skills in attention, cognitive flexibility, switching and organisation.

 “I don’t feel like myself, should I be concerned?”